xpe/rs-uttt/README.md

 is used to delay writes to the PostgreSQL database.
 This effectively reduces "write-thrashing" since the minimax algorithm explores many of the same board positions with varying depths.

+## Broader Goals

+To be clear, this program "only" contains the game rules and a minimax solver, but it fits into a larger project context.

+Many of the teams building machine intelligence to solve complex perfect information games rely on a mix of minimax with pruning and heuristics -- and for good reason!
+Conventional thinking suggests that solving a game with a large enough state space is intractable.

+Even so, I wanted to experiment with this problem myself.
+By randomly exploring the state space and solving simpler game states first, I built up a large collection of training examples.
+I wanted to see if there was some inherent structure the algorithms could exploit.
+To that end, I explored some neural network approaches.
+Traditional NN's have not generalized well so far, which is not a surprise, but I think there are many interesting aspects of the problem space to explore.